 2. Pass the “Know Your Team” gate (first open only)

-The first time you open a team’s chat, the gate intercepts before the composer unlocks.
-It runs once per team and exists to prevent a message-flooding cascade (a naive first message once triggered ~40 responses).
-It has three phases (thePhase type: welcome → introducing → user-intro):
+The first time you open a team’s chat, a one-time gate intercepts before the composer unlocks.
+It runs once per team, and it has two phases (thePhase type: welcome then user-intro):

-- Phase A: Meet your team.
+- Phase 1: Meet your team.
 A welcome card shows the team’s agents and, when present, a “Led by Boo Zero” badge.
-Click Know Your Team (
+The copy explains that your team is led by Boo Zero, who takes your request and routes it to the right specialist, so you don’t need to learn every teammate up front.
+Click Get Started (

 data-testid="user-intro-textarea") asks you to introduce yourself.
 The submit button reads Continue to Team Space (data-testid="submit-user-intro"); your intro must be at least 5 characters.
-On submit, the text is persisted to SQLite viaPATCH /api/teams/:id/onboarding(theuserIntroTextfield, capped at 4000 chars server-side) and best-effort written to each agent’sSOUL.md.
+On submit, the text is persisted to SQLite viaPATCH /api/teams/:id/onboarding(theuserIntroTextfield, capped at 4000 chars server-side).
 Boo Zero then acknowledges you in-character, and the split opens into the team space.

-userIntroText) is the source of truth in SQLite, not the SOUL.md write (Gateway SOUL.md persistence is unreliable).
-It is re-injected into the context preamble of every group-chat message, so agents always know who they are talking to, even on the very first message and after long gaps.3.
+userIntroText) is the source of truth in SQLite; it is re-injected into every group-chat turn’s context, so agents always know who they are talking to, even on the very first message and after long gaps.3.
 Send a message

-Type in the composer (placeholder “Message team… (@name to target)”) and press Enter.
+Type in the composer and press Enter.
 With no@mention, the message routes to the team’s leader.
-The routing priority in sendGroupChatMessage is:
+The routing priority is:

 - An explicit